Reigate College

-Reigate College is a state college in Reigate, Surrey, England, for students aged 16–19.
+Reigate College is a state sixth form college in Reigate, Surrey, England, for students aged 16–19.
 The college occupies part of the town centre between the High Street and railway station.

 Reigate College was graded by Ofsted as "Outstanding" in 2008.

-Curriculum
+Curriculum and offered courses

 The college offers predominantly GCE AS/A level and BTEC two-year courses, and GCSE re-sit courses in Mathematics, English Language and Biology, alongside a student's 2 year programme.
+You are able to take up to four A levels, with a common fourth being Further Mathematics.

+The college requires four hours of external work to be set for each subject on top of the four hours of weekly lessons for each subject.
+These are separated into two hours for homework and two for Structured Learning Tasks, which are tasks set by the head of department and help with revising the course content.